Last Updated on

 When children see a word, if they already know the alphabet sounds, they will be able to sound the word out aloud and, in their head, to put the word together.

 13 English Phonics Games for Kids to Practice Reading

-You can make these games into different categories.
+You can make these reading games into different categories.
 One day you can play using silent words, another can be sight words or new words learned in school that week.
-There are many options to playing these phonics games and helping children learn to read English in a fun way.
+There are many options to playing these phonics games and help children learn to read English in a fun way.

 Connect is a great phonics game for kids to help them recognize words and begin to pronounce them.
 You can easily make this game using flashcards.

 Select 10 words (this can be new words the child is learning or some from a book) write them two different times on index cards.
 Place all the index cards face down on the floor or table.
 Children will then flip over two at a time and say each word, if the words match the children gets to keep the cards.

 You can also purchase these word memory cards that work just as well too.

 1. Story Ball

 This reading game for kids involves reading words and memory.
 With a beach ball, write words all over it.
 Have the children throw the ball to each other and whatever word their finger lands on they have to use decide if it can be used in the current sentence the children are making.

 For example, if the story ball already says, “we are going” and the next child lands on the word “school” the child will then have to decide if that word can be used after “we are going”.
 If the answer is no then they can pick a word from the ball that does go with the sentence.
 Children can make sentences as long or as short as they would like.
 It is not an easy game to remember all the words used in the sentence!